elchericito/redfast-docs/docs/USER MANUAL/settings/actions-2/partner-provisioning-copy.md

 ## Body

 The request body should be a JSON including the following properties.
-All fields are optional except for actions:
+All fields are optional except for type:

 * **session\_id**: Prompt session ID to persist chat.
 * **type**: headline, sub\_heading, cta1, cta2.